shaniadicen/personal-website-html-css/README.md

 # Personal Website
-A static personal website developed in plain HTML and CSS.
+This is a static website that does not use any framework.

 ## Technologies
 - HTML